 2.11.
-Program Coordinator

-There must be a program coordinator.
+Program Coordinator There must be a program coordinator.
 (Core)

 - 2.11.a.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
 (Core) - 2.11.b.
-The program coordinator(s) must be provided with support equal to a dedicated minimum of 20 percent FTE for administration of the program.
-Additional administrative support must be provided based on the program size as follows: (Core)
+The program coordinator must be provided with support equal to a dedicated minimum of 20 percent time for administration of the program.
+(Core)